Harshan-Pradeep/twc-contacts-portal/README.md

 # twc-contacts-portal
 A full-stack contact management application built with React, Nest.js.
-The application features secure authentication, CRUD operations for contacts.
+The application features secure authentication, CRUD operations for contacts and deployed with DigitalOcean.

 ## Features